How can I be involved?

 Know what’s going on

-- know who’s on the board of trustees, find out about attending meetings, get your concerns on the agenda, and keep up to date with what the board are doing
+- Know who’s on the school board, find out about attending meetings, get your concerns on the agenda, and keep up-to-date with what the board are doing.

 Have your say

-- complete any school or kura surveys so that your views are taken into account
+- Complete any school or kura surveys so that your views are considered.

-- get to know who is on your school’s board of trustees (they have regular meetings and must listen to what parents want)
+- Get to know who is on your school board.
+They have regular meetings and must listen to what parents want.

-- make sure you vote in the three-yearly elections of the board of trustees
+- Make sure you vote in the three-yearly elections of the board.

-You could consider attending a board meeting to see how they work, and if you are interested you could stand for election at the next trustees election.
+You could consider attending a board meeting to see how they work, and if you are interested you could stand for election at the next board members election.